Object ID #18647577

-This is a textile.
-It was designed by Paul Poiret and manufactured by F. Schumacher & Co..
+This is a Textile.
+It was manufactured by F. Schumacher & Co..
 It is dated 1930 and we acquired it in 1994.
 Its medium is cotton and its technique is printed by engraved roller on plain weave.
-It is a part of the Textiles department.
+It is a part of the Textiles Department department.

-American manufacturer F. Schumacher & Co. commissioned Paul Poiret to create its first collection of furnishing textiles by a major designer.
-A Schumacher advertisement for his designs proclaimed, “Turn your house into a modern garden.”
-This pattern’s stylized florals and vegetation, rich red color, and lively composition recall Poiret’s earlier Atelier Martine textiles.
+American luxury textile manufacturer F. Schumacher & Co commissioned celebrated French couturier Paul Poiret to create the company’s first collection of furnishing textiles by a major designer.
+A Schumacher advertisement for Poiret’s unique designs proclaimed, “Turn your house into a modern garden.”
+The stylized florals and vegetation, the rich red flowers, and the lively composition of this pattern recall Poiret’s influential Atelier Martine textiles of the 1910s and 1920s.

 Our curators have highlighted 7 objects that are related to this one.
 Here are three of them, selected at random: